hello-robot/stretch_tutorials/ros2/intro_to_ros2.md

 echo $ROS_DOMAIN_ID
 ```

-If this returns an empty line, it means ROS_DOMAIN_ID is not set, and ROS2 will use the default value of 0.
+If this returns an empty line, it means ROS_DOMAIN_ID is not set, and ROS 2 will use the default value of 0.

 ### Example: Using ROS_DOMAIN_ID with Multiple Robots